LuizFelipeM/OOP-NodeTS/README.md

 ## About

-OOP - NodeTS aim to improve performance when starting and build projects, ensuring improvement on code style standards, provisioning good starting point to projects that will be using OOP as standard paradigm and helping with DDD approach setting up DI Container using the InversifyJS.
+OOP - NodeTS aim to improve performance on NodeJs project kick start.
+Ensuring code style standards, bootstraping OOP as standard paradigm and helping with DDD approach setting up DI Container using the [InversifyJS](https://inversify.io/).

 ## Getting Started